SpongePowered/SpongeDocs/source/plugin/event/custom.rst

 implements both the ``TargetPlayerEvent`` and ``Cancellable`` interfaces.

 Since generally custom events are intended to be listened to by other plugins, it is in your best interest to document them appropriately.
-This includes a list of objects typically found in the ``Cause``.
+This includes a list of objects typically found in the :javadoc:`org.spongepowered.api.event.cause.Cause`.
 In the below example, it would probably be mentioned that the root cause is generally an object of the fictitious ``FLARDSource`` class.

 .. code-block:: java